Dufford Waldeck Frequently Asked Questions

 When you speak with our intake coordinator, she will explain our request for a retainer to start your legal representation.
 A retainer is an amount of money paid in advance to retain (hire) an attorney to represent you in a legal matter.
 The retainer allows you to demonstrate your investment in your matter and establish a harmonious attorney-client relationship.
-If you're hiring us to find a civil litigation lawyer in Grand Junction, CO, your retainer may be held to cover costs expected to be incurred during your representation.
+Your retainer may be held to cover costs expected to be incurred during your representation.
 All retainers are held in our Trust account.
 Any funds remaining in Trust at the end of your project will be returned to you in a timely manner.

 What does it mean when my money is held "in Trust" by my attorney?